Skip to content

 Shop Élan

-Designer Pierre Hardy collaboration.
-Fine jewelry meets handbag heritage.
-Materials 18K white gold, 18K rose gold, or sterling silver.
-Set with diamonds, sapphires, or precious stones.
-Function Miniature functional Kelly bag worn as necklace.
-Can hold tiny treasures - pill, charm, secret note.
-Craftsmanship Same meticulous detail as full-size Kelly - functioning lock, hinges, clasp - rendered in precious metals.
+Construction 18K white gold, rose gold, or sterling silver.
+Set with diamonds or precious stones.
+Function Miniature functional Kelly bag worn as pendant necklace.
+Fully operable lock, hinges, and clasp rendered in precious metal.
 Rarity

 DANSE Convertible